mosen/puppet-cups/README.md

 - The easiest way to find out a list of valid options for any single printer is to install that printer locally, and run `lpoptions -l` at the command line.
-- The `shared` option has been deprecated.
-Please use option `printer-is-shared=true/false`

 ### Facts